Data-Driven Marketing Trends from the Oracle Data Cloud Summit

 The day unfolded on a center stage with a series of comfy chair chats and panel discussions from a round robin of impressive thought leaders and practitioners.
 They offered viewpoints on the role data is playing in current-day digital advertising and what we can expect around the corner.

-Here are 7 data fashion trends that rose to the top:
+Here are 7 trends of digital marketing that rose to the top:

 "Data quality restores the confidence of the advertiser."
 This from Omar Tawakol (@otawakol), SVP and GM, Oracle Data Cloud.
 Advertisers are looking for insights on how their ad dollars are performing and where to invest next.
 Couple that with confronting fraudulent activity, and the ability to measure quality data, ideally using scores and truth sets, is critical.
 Why?
 Because quality drives spend.
 Tawakol cited, "Advertisers who use measurement spend 1.66x more on targeting than those who don't."